AIweave/microsoft-azure/README.md

   - Exit the SSH connection by typing ‘exit’ and pressing [Enter].

 - **(Observe DHCP Traffic)**
-  - Back in Wireshark, filter for DHCP traffic only
+  - Back in Wireshark, filter for DHCP traffic only.
-  - From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew)
+  - From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew).
-  - Observe the DHCP traffic appearing in WireShark
+  - Observe the DHCP traffic appearing in WireShark.

 - **(Observe DNS Traffic)**
-  - Back in Wireshark, filter for DNS traffic only
+  - Back in Wireshark, filter for DNS traffic only.
-  - From your Windows 10 VM within a command line, use nslookup to see what google.com and disney.com’s IP addresses are
+  - In Windows 10 command prompt, type "nslookup www.google.com" to see what google.com's IP addresses istpc.
-  - Observe the DNS traffic being show in WireShark
+  - Observe the DNS traffic being show in WireShark.

 - **(Observe RDP Traffic)**
-  - Back in Wireshark, filter for RDP traffic only (tcp.port == 3389)
+  - Back in Wireshark, filter for RDP traffic only by entering "tcp.port == 3389"
   - Observe the on-going spam of traffic